-Farmer field schools also include modules on Good Agricultural Practices (GAP) which educate farmers on a variety sustainable best practices including post-harvest management techniques, crop diversification, composting, farm rehabilitation and grafting, plus basic business skills and social issues such as labour practices, child protection.
+Farmer field schools also include modules on Good Agricultural Practices (GAP) which educate farmers on a variety of sustainable best practices including post-harvest management techniques, crop diversification, composting, farm rehabilitation and grafting, plus basic business skills and social issues such as labour practices and child protection.

 Through these field schools, farmers also learn how to manage their lands sustainably to ensure they remain fruitful and productive for future generations of cocoa farmers.
 Topics such as environmental preservation, waste reduction and proper recycling methods are also covered.

 RFA certified farms have all met rigorous social and environmental standards set by the Sustainable Agricultural Network (SAN), the oldest and largest coalition of NGOs striving to improve commodity production in the tropics.